Caroline Wozniacki

+Wozniacki had a successful junior career, winning the junior title at the 2006 Wimbledon Championships.
+After being named the WTA Newcomer of the Year in 2008, she contested two major finals at the 2009 and 2014 US Opens, as well as the final at the 2010 WTA Tour Championships, becoming the world No. 1 in 2010.
+Wozniacki retired from the sport following the 2020 Australian Open.
+In 2022, she became a commentator for Tennis Channel and ESPN, before beginning a professional comeback at the 2023 Canadian Open and the US Open.
+She is known for her footwork and defensive skill.

 Early life

 Wozniacki was born in Odense, Denmark.
 She is of Polish descent.
 Her mother Anna played on the Polish women's national volleyball team, and her father Piotr played professional football.
-The couple moved to Denmark when Piotr signed for the Danish football club Boldklubben 1909.
+The couple moved to Denmark when Piotr signed for the Danish football club B1909.
 Her older brother, Patrik Wozniacki, is a former professional footballer in Denmark.